netguru-training/friendsdebts/README.md

 * Adding recipes to group, in every recipe you can specify users from this group.
 * Checking balance of each user in your group, basing on recipe which you share.
 * Balancing user debt
+* Email notification after balance or add new recipe
 * History of debts

 ### Spec